aaanderson1/giphytastic/README.md

 - - -
 ## Directions:

-• GifTastic is a directory of emotions or actions to express yourself.
+• GifTastic is a directory of emotions or actions to express yourself, linked to the Giphy API.

 • Click a button to see 10 GIF's of said emotion or action.